Updated October 8th, 2020

 Three blood tests you must order to assess blood sugar control properly.
 (Your doctor is most likely only tracking one, two if you’re lucky—but definitely not three!)

 If you have been reading my blog for a while, or are a patient of mine, you probably know that we view sugar and blood sugar disturbances as target number one in regaining your health.
 Disturbed blood sugar balance causes inflammation, hormonal imbalance, impaired immune response, and depletion of vitamins and minerals, just to name a few of the problems.
 Also, the diet that will give you blood sugar problems (the Standard American Diet) will also cause most of the disturbances and deficiencies, both vitamin and mineral, that we find on lab panels.
-For this reason, we address blood sugar control first, and it is probably the easiest thing to improve.
+For this reason, we address blood sugar control and diet first, as it is probably the simplest and easiest thing to improve.

 The Problem With Only Testing Fasting Blood Sugar

 Here is the problem: fasting blood sugar tells you what your blood sugar is at that moment, and only at that moment.
-I once had a patient who was completely diabetic that had low fasting blood sugar (in the morning she had low blood sugar, and the rest of the day it was dangerously high)!
+I once had a patient who was completely diabetic and had low fasting blood sugar (in the morning she had low blood sugar, and the rest of the day it was dangerously high)!
 This is not uncommon (in fact, it commonly happens before people develop full-blown diabetes)!
-In order to properly assess blood sugar management, we have to know what our blood sugar is, what its average is, preferably over the past two months, and how much effort the body has to put into balancing that blood sugar.
+In order to properly assess blood sugar management, we have to know what our blood sugar is, what its average is over the past two months, and how much effort the body has to put into balancing that blood sugar.

 We already said that fasting blood sugar measures blood sugar at one point in time.
-But what about the other two?
+How do we get a more comprehensive look?
 Well, there are two other tests that measure that perfectly.
-The first is called hemoglobin A-1 C, or HA1C.
+The first test is called hemoglobin A-1 C, or HA1C.
 It’s a measurement of how much damage is done to hemoglobin molecules by an excess of sugar over a two-month period.
 It is an accurate measurement of blood sugar average over the past two months.
 The optimal lab value for HA1C is 5.5.

 The second test is fasting insulin.
 This test measures how hard your body must work in order to balance your blood sugar.
 In other words, it’s a measurement of how much insulin your body has to produce in order to bring blood sugar down.
-For optimal health, this should be below 5 when fasting.
+For optimal health, this should be below 6 when fasting.

 Here’s the kicker—people have gotten so sick, which has brought up the average lab value (see here for my blog on the difference between standard and functional lab reference ranges), that people can now have a fasting insulin of over 25, and still not get a red flag!
-Studies have shown that fasting insulin levels over eight are associated with an increased risk of heart disease!
+This is a disaster!
+Studies have shown that fasting insulin levels over 8 are associated with an increased risk of heart disease!

 All right, so let’s recap.
 Fasting blood sugar tells you what your blood sugar is at that specific moment.
 Hemoglobin A-1 C, or HA1C, tells you what your average blood glucose is for the last two months.
-Fasting insulin tells you how much insulin your body has to use in order to bring his blood sugar down.
+Fasting insulin tells you how much insulin your body has to use in order to bring your blood sugar down.
 HOMA-IR is a combination of fasting blood sugar and fasting blood insulin.
 In other words, how hard your body has to work to balance blood sugar.
 So, what does this mean in real-world terms?

 So if you’re like Jim, and have some mystery symptom that you would like to get the core of, or just want to make sure that you’re healthy, I would urge you to have your three pillars of blood sugar tested by your doctor.
 If your doctor is unwilling or unable to test these three pillars, please call our office, and we would be happy to prescribe the lab test for you.
 Remember, high blood sugar kills!